intersystems-community/PythonGateway/README.md

 # Test Business Process

-Along with callout code and Interoperability adapter we supply a test production and test Business Process.
+Along with callout code and Interoperability adapter there's also a test Interoperability Production and test Business Process.
 To use them:

 1. In OS bash execute `python -m pip install  pyodbc pandas matplotlib seaborn`.
 2. Execute: `do ##class(isc.py.test.CannibalizationData).Import()` to populate test data.